Mclilzee/contacts/README.md

 The second way to launch the program is to provide a Command-line argument of the file type to load contacts from and save contacts to.

-- Launching without arguments: `mvn compile exec:java -Dexec.mainClass="contacts.Main"`
+- Launching without arguments: `mvn compile exec:java`
-- Launching with file argument: `mvn compile exec:java -Dexec.mainClass="contacts.Main"`
+- Launching with file argument: `mvn compile exec:java -Dexec.arguments="File path"` If file does not already exist, it will be created.

 Note: the application uses java serialization and deserialization API.